How to get the longest possible range from your electric car

 Regenerative braking

 Speaking of regenerative braking, by recapturing energy that would have been lost as heat, you can actually add miles to your car’s projected range.
-It’s quite simple to use: you simply take your foot off the accelerator and allow the electric motor to harvest energy as it slows.
-Some cars are better at doing this than others, and many give you the option to select the strength of the regenerative braking, while others even allow you to accelerate, decelerate and stop the car using only one pedal.
+It’s quite simple to use: you just take your foot off the accelerator and allow the electric motor to harvest energy as the car slows down.

 Check the tyre pressures

 An electric car’s range will be positively or negatively affected by the tyre pressures, so get into the habit of checking them regularly.
 Invest in a tyre pressure gauge or use one at your local petrol station, because driving with under-inflated tyres will put a dent in your car’s range.
-Similarly, when it comes to changing your rubber, choose tyres that match the manufacturer’s specification or are designed specifically for electric vehicles,

 Get into the habit of preconditioning